robertorcosta/azure-docs.pt-br/articles/azure-monitor/app/asp-net-core.md

 ### <a name="eventcounter"></a>EventCounter

-`EventCounterCollectionModule` é habilitado por padrão e coletará um conjunto padrão de contadores de aplicativos .NET Core 3.
-X. O tutorial [EventCounter](eventcounters.md) lista o conjunto padrão de contadores coletados.
-Ele também tem instruções sobre como personalizar a lista.
+`EventCounterCollectionModule` é habilitado por padrão.
+O tutorial do [EventCounter](eventcounters.md) tem instruções sobre como configurar a lista de contadores a serem coletados.

 ## <a name="enable-client-side-telemetry-for-web-applications"></a>Habilitar telemetria do lado do cliente para aplicativos Web